wimblerobotics/Robotics_Book/book/chapters/calibrating_odom.md

 making the configuration distance between the wheels larger or smaller to get a smaller error in the actual versus the expected rotation.

+Here are the steps.

 1. Place the robot in a known position and orientation.
 Before you move the robot, mark its current position.
-The easy way to do this is to use your phone with a built-in compass app, or to mark the robot's current position with a piece of tape by putting it on the ground aside one of the wheels at the bottom of the wheel where it touches the ground.
+The easy way to do this is to use your phone with a built-in compass app, or to mark the robot's current position with a piece of tape by putting it on the ground beside one of the wheels at the bottom of the wheel where it touches the ground.
-You are going to rotate the robot in place and you want to try to rotate the robot 360 degrees in place, getting the wheel back to the same position.
+You are going to rotate the robot in place and you want to try to rotate the robot 360 degrees in place, getting the marked wheel back to the original position.

 1. Read the current odometry value via the following command.
   Replace the ***/odom*** topic with the topic that your odometry is published on.